-A temporary pier is a support placed on the causeway or outside the boundaries of the wetland.
-The use of a temporary pier is optional and only one is permitted.
+A temporary pier is a support placed on the ground.
+The use of a temporary pier is optional but adds to construction cost (see section 6.3).
 Each team provides its own temporary pier.
+Only one is permitted and it must be used in only one place.